jb24x7/pizza/README.md

 * JavaScript

 ## Description
-A page that takes a number and generates text based off the number.
+A page that lets input what type of pizza yuo would like to order.

 ## Setup
-* Open https://jb24x7.github.io/neighborhood/ in your browser.
+* Open https://jb24x7.github.io/pizza/ in your browser.
-* Imput number in form
+* Fill out you order
-* Submit form
+* Submit
+* Enjoy
+* OR
+* Clone this repository
+* Launch index.html
 * Enjoy

 ## Known Bugs